 Once the permissions are set, you need to Grant admin consent for your organization for us to be able to use the new permissions.
 This can be done by pressing “Grant Admin consent for <Organization name>”:

 NOTE: Make sure that you use an account with sufficient permissions to be able to grant this access.

 Once the permissions are set, navigate back to RESPONSUM and save the prior filled out details.
 After saving, you should be redirected to a page similar to this:

 NOTE: If the credentials do not want to save right away, wait a moment and try again.
 It can take some time for your AD environment to provision the changes.

 That should be all for the technical configuration part 🙂

-The next steps will be to select what specific users you want to sync with RESPONSUM based on settable parameters.
-This allows you to fine-tune who is imported and who isn’t.
+The next steps will be to select what specific users (Scope) you want to sync with RESPONSUM based on settable parameters.
+This allows you to fine-tune who is imported and who is not.

 An import mapping can be made to map the corresponding AD field of the user to a user field in RESPONSUM.